-Incorrect streaming setting can cause the following issues:
+Incorrect streaming settings can cause the following issues:

 • Inaccurate seeking in video footage when using a cloud recording